Doctoral Candidacy Review

 - What should happen when?

 After you have Advanced to Candidacy, you should initiate your part of the Academic Progress Report each year.
 Once your part of the report is complete, you should notify your dissertation committee chair and ask him or her to convene a meeting to review your academic progress.
 This meeting should involve at least two members of your committee.
-This consultation should consider your Doctoral Candidacy Review (which your dissertation chair or co-chairs can view once you submit it in GLOW) and any other documents you provide separately to the committee, such as an updated CV or examples of writing.
+This consultation should consider your Doctoral Candidacy Review (which your dissertation chair or co-chairs can view once you submit the eForm) and any other documents you provide separately to the committee, such as an updated CV or examples of writing.

 - When should a student file the report?